 Walter A. McDougall is Professor of History and the Alloy-Ansin Professor of International Relations.
 A graduate of Amherst College and a Vietnam veteran, he received his Ph.D. from the University of Chicago in 1974 and taught at U.C.
-Berkeley for 13 years before coming to Penn to direct its International Relations Program, which now has 250 majors.
+Berkeley for 13 years before coming to Penn to direct its International Relations Program which now has 180 majors.

-McDougall teaches U.S., European, and Asia/Pacific diplomatic history and is the author of many books, most recently Throes of Dmocracy: The American Civil War era, 1829–1877 (2008) and Freedom Just Around the Corner: A New American History, 1585–1828 (2004).
+McDougall teaches U.S., European, and Asia/Pacific diplomatic history and is the author of many books, most recently The Tragedy of U.S. Foreign Policy: How American Civil Religion Betrayed the National Interest (2016), Throes of Democracy: The American Civil War Era, 1829–1877 (2008), and Freedom Just Around the Corner: A New American History, 1585–1828 (2004).
 His other books include Promised Land, Crusader State: The American Encounter With the World Since 1776 (1997), Let the Sea Make a Noise: A History of the North Pacific from Magellan to MacArthur (1993), and ...the Heavens and the Earth: A Political History of the Space Age (1985) for which he was awarded a Pulitzer Prize.
-McDougall is also a senior fellow at the Foreign Policy Research Institute in Philadelphia.
+McDougall is also Director of Research and Co-Director of the Center for the Study of America and the West at the Foreign Policy Research Institute in Philadelphia.